-One option for a prospective H-1B employee who was not selected under the cap is for the employee to enroll in a degree program with a U.S. university and obtain F-1 status in order to apply for either Optional Practical Training (OPT) or Curricular Practical Training (CPT).
-OPT or CPT authorization would be approved at the discretion of the U.S. university, which would also authorize whether the F-1 student can work part-time, full-time, immediately upon commencing the new academic program, etc. This OPT/CPT authorization can allow the prospective H-1B employee to continue working for the U.S. employer until H-1B authorization can be obtained in a subsequent year.
-Some universities have authorization to grant full-time CPT immediately upon enrollment in certain Master’s degree programs.
+One option for a prospective H-1B employee who was not selected under the cap is for the employee to enroll in a special “Day-1 CPT” degree program with a U.S. university and obtain or extend F-1 status in order to apply for Curricular Practical Training (CPT).
+Day-1 CPT authorization is approved at the discretion of the U.S. university and authorizes the F-1 student to work either part-time or full-time.
+The employment authorization begins immediately upon the start of the new academic program.
+This CPT authorization can allow the prospective H-1B employee to continue working for the U.S. employer until H-1B authorization can be obtained in a subsequent year.

 E-2 Investor Visas:

 The E-2 treaty investor classification allows individuals who are nationals of countries with which the United States maintains certain treaties to come to the United States to run businesses in which they have made a “substantial” investment and in which they have at least a 50% ownership stake.
 Whether the actual amount invested is substantial depends on the type of business and the amount normally necessary to establish a viable enterprise.
 In most cases, an investment of $100,000-$150,000 will be sufficient.